-In the Upsolver deployment, compute servers are running in the Upsolver’s account.
-The data resides in the user’s S3 bucket.
-Data processing takes place outside of the user’s account.
-The data and data access is granted from outside of the user’s account.
-Upsolver processes the data and writes it back to the user’s S3 bucket.
-This model allows Upsolver processes to access the user’s data.
+In Upsolver deployments, compute servers run on Upsolver’s account.
+The data resides in your Amazon S3 bucket.
+Data processing takes place within Upsolver's account.
+Access to data and the data itself is granted from outside of your account.
+Upsolver processes the data and writes the results back to your Amazon S3 bucket.
+This is how Upsolver processes can access your data.

-The user can deploy Upsolver in their own private VPC.
-It is recommended to create a new VPC for the Upsolver’s deployment.
-Deploying to an existing private VPC is also supported.
-The Upsolver Compute Servers will run in the user’s own AWS account.
-The difference between Private VPC deployment model and the Upsolver fully managed deployment model are:
+You can deploy Upsolver in your own private VPC.
+We recommend creating a new VPC for the Upsolver deployment.
+But we also support deploying to an existing private VPC.
+The Upsolver Compute Servers run in your own AWS account.
+The private VPC deployment model differs from an Upsolver fully-managed deployment model in three ways:

-When deploying Upsolver to a user’s VPC, users have two options:
+When you deploy Upsolver to your private VPC, you have two options:

-Default (recommended): deploy into a new VPC.
-The deployment CloudFormation creates all the necessary components to ensure everything will work as expected.
+- Default (recommended): Deploy into a new VPC.
+The deployment CloudFormation creates all the necessary components to ensure everything works as expected.
 This option also ensures easier resource management and security configurations.

-Existing VPC: requires additional security configurations and Upsolver resources will be managed along with existing resources within the VPC.
+- You manage Upsolver resources along with existing resources within the VPC.

-Data encryption will be defined as part of the connection to the S3 bucket itself.
-All communications are over HTTPS.
-All data is encrypted on the wire using SSL.
+Data encryption is defined as part of the connection to the Amazon S3 bucket.
+All communications occur over HTTPS, and all data is encrypted at wire speed using SSL.

-As a Cloud native solution, Upsolver does not store any data locally on the server.
-The only data being stored is in S3.
-The user can choose between server side encryption or client side encryption within the connection to S3.
+As a cloud-native solution, Upsolver does not store any data locally on the server.
+It stores data only in Amazon S3.
+You can choose between server-side encryption or client-side encryption within the Amazon S3 connection.

-Upsolver integrates with Cloud provider’s native KMS solutions.
-The users have the following three options:
+Upsolver integrates with the Cloud provider’s native KMS solutions.
+You have the following options: